Nudge Update from the Trenches

 Online Math (2012-2014).
 Historically, our first project with P+ was nudging students to successful completion in newly ONLINE math courses in pre-calculus and statistics.
 These new courses were a concern, much desired in the online format by working adults, but - as is always the case with the online format - worrisome for the administration if students would be more at risk not to complete.
 The students were sent nudges regarding due dates, study habits, stresses and staying focused.
 The program was also expanded to include a new economics course for two quarters.
 The results were that online students stayed on task, completing with equivalent grades as the face-to-face sections and with higher grades and completion rates than their online peers who opted out of text message support.

-In 2016-2017, we served 488 first year students.
-We typically find that 60-70% of these students will return texts that ask them questions.
+In the 4 years of this First-Year nudging initiative, we typically found that 60-70% of these students will return texts that ask them questions.
 We do allow stopouts, but less than 20% of students choose to stopout.
 Even the majority of participating non-responders (those who choose to receive but don't return texts) respond in year-end surveys that they found the service helpful and that they would recommend it for all new students.

-Our retention of first-year students rose 5.7% for that 2014 entering class (77.4% retained to Fall 2015) and we saw similar results with our 2015 cohort (76.3% retained).
-We continue to experiment with new tools and work on improving content, support and messaging in our efforts to support students through the first year experience.
+Our retention of first-year students rose 5.7% for that initial 2014 entering class (77.4% retained to Fall 2015) and we saw similar results with our 2015 cohort (76.3% retained).
+After 4 years of nudging, we achieved a 9% climb in FY retention.
+We acknowledge that correlation is not causation, and continue to experiment with a variety of new services for our FY students.
+In the 2018 academic year, we are testing new tools (analytics, nudging in the course, new mobile software) as we work work on improving content, engagment and messaging in support of students through the first year experience.